devriesb/hive_query/README.md

 ### Handle Raw file

-Requests for raw files from the data
+Requests for raw files from the data lake are routed here.
+The files are retrieved from the "${data.lake.raw.files}" directory if present, and

 ## Running the application in a different environment